 About 150,000 First Nation, Inuit and Métis children were taken from their parents by law and forced to attend church-run residential schools.
-At least 6,000 children died at the schools from disease, mishaps and abuse, according to the Truth and Reconciliation Commission (TRC).
+At least 6,000 children died at the schools from disease, mishaps and abuse, according to the chair of the Truth and Reconciliation Commission (TRC).

 A papal apology was one of the 94 recommendations made by the TRC.
 During a visit to the Vatican last year, Prime Minister Justin Trudeau personally asked the Pope to consider such a gesture.

 - Trudeau disappointed by Pope's decision not to apologize

 A letter released Tuesday by Lionel Gendron, the president of the Canadian Conference of Catholic Bishops, says Pope Francis "felt that he could not personally respond" to the TRC request.